tinitiateprime/sqlserver/sqlserver-ddl.md

 USE DATABASE tinitiate;

 -- Schema DDL
-CREATE SCHEMA emp;
+CREATE SCHEMA employees;
 CREATE USER ti WITH PASSWORD = 'Tinitiate!23';
-ALTER AUTHORIZATION ON SCHEMA::emp TO ti;
+ALTER AUTHORIZATION ON SCHEMA::employees TO ti;

--- Set the schema where you want to create the DB objects ALTER USER ti WITH DEFAULT_SCHEMA = emp;
+-- Set the schema where you want to create the DB objects ALTER USER ti WITH DEFAULT_SCHEMA = employees;

 -- DDL Create Command
 * Create `employees.dept` table